-A careful study of documentary evidence discloses that between July of 1833 when the Book of Commandments project was aborted, and August of 1835 when the first edition of the Doctrine and Covenants was released from the church press in Kirtland, Ohio, that a substantial amount of revisionist history had been written into the revelations published in the 1835 D&C. Those revisionist changes reflect the course the church had taken in response to Rigdon’s overt influence on doctrine and priesthood, and Joseph’s concessions and indulgences to Rigdon.
-The early revelations were modified to fit the new Mormonism which had resulted.
+A careful study of documentary evidence discloses that between July of 1833 when the Book of Commandments project was aborted, and August of 1835 when the first edition of the Doctrine and Covenants was released from the church press in Kirtland, Ohio, that a substantial amount of revisionist history had been written into the revelations published in the 1835 D&C. Those revisionist changes reflect the course the church had taken in response to Rigdon’s overt influence on doctrine and priesthood, and Joseph’s concessions and indulgences to Rigdon, as well as Smith’s own growing penchant towards power and authority.
+The early revelations were substantially modified to fit the new Mormonism which had resulted.
 This study proposes to discuss the changes to the revelations in the Book of Commandments as a part of the strong delusion which we have been discussing for many months.

 We were aware in the past of some of the significant changes that were made to the Book of Commandments (BOC) when the Doctrine and Covenants (D&C) was published.
 When we read David Whitmer’s “An Address to All Believers in Christ” we became aware of additional changes.
 We thought it would be a good project to compare these two books and see what else we could find, and in the process, we found other revealing changes.
 We will show the results of our findings in a few posts.
 Not all changes are documented–just the ones that we felt were most important.
 All quotations from David Whitmer are from his 1887 “An Address to All Believers in Christ.”
-In some cases he said it so well that we have just quoted him.
 I would venture to say that most members of the church are not aware of what has transpired here.
-It paints an entirely different picture of what we are led to believe by our current correlated church.
+It paints an entirely different picture of what we are led to believe by the current correlated church.
 It can dramatically change your paradigm of Joseph’s “restoration.”
 Hopefully this will help people comprehend more fully the Strong Delusion.

 2 Thes.
 2: